 Steve has won a number of significant harassment, whistleblower, and discrimination lawsuits at trial, and achieved numerous favorable settlement agreements on behalf of clients, against nationwide and global companies including Microsoft, Alcatel-Lucent, BP, and T-Mobile.
 In addition to representing clients, Steve also serves as a mediator and an arbitrator in both employment and non-employment matters.
-Steve has been named a Super Lawyer by Super Lawyers Magazine for the past four years.
+Steve has been named a Super Lawyer by Super Lawyers Magazine for the past six years.

 How I Help

 My purpose is to help people and stop the abuse of power.

 Big companies and organizations often act as if they are above the law.
 They permit (and sometimes promote) discrimination, harassment, and unlawful wage and work practices.
 They engage in wrongful termination.
 In some cases, they break the law, defraud the government, and punish or retaliate against those who blow the whistle on their conduct.

 They believe that employees are powerless against their size.
 They are wrong.

 As an attorney, I have the ability to hold companies accountable on behalf of my clients when they break the law.
 I help those who have hurt by these wrongful, and often illegal, work practices.
 My role is to seek a fair resolution for my clients, which may consist of stopping continuing illegal practices, full and fair compensation, job reinstatement, or other corrective action.

 My clients typically include managers, skilled workers, senior executives, professionals, and classes of workers who have been harmed by wrongful discrimination or unlawful employment practices.
 I have sued, and won, against some of the largest companies in Seattle.